fangohr/finmag/examples/demag/demag_doc.rst

 .. figure:: ../examples/demag/bemtimings.png
     :scale: 75

 The runtime minus bem assembly is plotted here.
+The FK method is the fastest, and the GCR method with point evaluation the slowest.

 .. figure:: ../examples/demag/solvetimings.png
     :scale: 75